felixma-pro/melodic-owl/src/pages/about.md

 ---
 title: 'Hi, I''m Felix'
-subtitle: a product designer with an entrepreneurial background
+subtitle: a product designer with an entrepreneurial background.
 image: images/about.jpg
 template: page
 ---